 Surgical sympathectomy is rarely considered effective in resolution of complex regional pain syndromes.
 These syndromes, including causalgia and reflex sympathetic dystrophy, are related to receptor supersensitivity and are not caused by over-activity of the sympathetic nervous system.
 Most patients undergoing a surgical sympathectomy obtain only transient improvement in pain levels and may suffer serious or disabling complications from the surgery.
-Neuromodulation techniques such as spinal spinal column Stimulator implantation use is governed by the Spinal Column Stimulators Protocol.
+Neuromodulation techniques such as spinal column stimulator implantation use are governed by the Spinal Column Stimulators Protocol.
 5. The assistance of a pain management psychologist or psychiatrist may be helpful in cases where symptoms persist for 2 months or more.
-Psychology and or psychiatry intervention can provide motivational support, assess and treat co-existing conditions such as depression, and may aid in the establishment of realistic treatment goals and objectives.
+Individuals with CRPS may develop secondary psychological disorders including depression, anxiety, or post-traumatic stress disorder (PTSD).
+Psychology and/or psychiatry intervention can provide motivational support, assess and treat co-existing conditions such as depression, and may aid in the establishment of realistic treatment goals and objectives.
 This condition may be appropriate for treatment in a multidisciplinary program if pain persists for 2 months or more.

-Protocol History: Passed: 9/1/1992 As "Sympathetic Dystrophy" Amended: 11/19/2002 As "Chronic Regional Pain Syndrome" Amended: 6/3/2008 Amended: 5/5/2009 Amended: 4/27/2010
+Passed: 9/1/1992 (As "Sympathetic Dystrophy") Amended: 11/19/2002 (As "Chronic Regional Pain Syndrome") Amended: 6/3/2008 Amended: 5/5/2009 Amended: 4/27/2010 Amended: 3/22/2022 (As "Complex Regional Pain Syndrome")